microsoft/vcpkg-docs/vcpkg/reference/vcpkg-json.md

 The SPDX short license expression of the feature.
 A string or null.
 Optional.
 If not provided, the license is the same as specified in the top level [license](#license) field.

+>[!NOTE]
+> The licensing information provided for each package in the vcpkg registry represents Microsoft's best understanding of the licensing requirements.
+However, this information may not be definitive.
+Users are advised to verify the exact licensing requirements for each package they intend to use, as it is ultimately their responsibility to ensure compliance with the applicable licenses.

 ## <a name="platform-expression"></a> Platform Expression

 A Platform Expression is a JSON string which describes when a dependency is required or when a library or feature is expected to build.